tiesnoordhuis/TiesNoordhuis/README.md

 ## Personal website

 This readme is also part of the repository for my webpage [tiesnoordhuis.nl](https://tiesnoordhuis.nl/).
-Please not that this webpage is outdated.
+Please note that this webpage is outdated.